Back

 What’s UI/UX design got to do with this?
 Match screens should give a feeling of excitement and inspire users to start the chat.
 On Tinder, people get a big “It’s a match!” text and an option to send a message.
 The dating app also provides four emojis (👋😉❤️😍) to use instead of text.

 But there are other more subtle ways to encourage the connection.
-In Coffee Meets Bagel matching is different for men and women.
-When a man sends a like he needs to wait for the same reaction from the woman.
-And a woman gets a selection of people who already liked her profile.
+In Coffee Meets Bagel, matching is different for men and women.
+When a man sends a like, he needs to wait for the same reaction from the woman.
+A woman gets a selection of people who already liked her profile.
 There’s a “He likes you” sign underneath the profile photo and also a message (if it was sent) at the top.
 In a way, it imitates the initial complement in real life.
 These simple UI/UX design elements make women users feel appreciated and ease the connection.
 And when a woman likes the other person back, the dating app automatically creates a match.

 UX/UI design in Coffee Meets Bagel